 Skip to content

+Solar panel degradation is an important factor to consider if you’re interested in switching to solar energy.
 There are plenty of things that get better with age - like cheeses, cast iron skillets, high-quality leather, and 401Ks.
 However, this isn’t the case with a lot of equipment you invest in.
-Whether it’s a car, tractor, or complex machinery, most machines have a finite useful life.

 Depending on the manufacturer, solar panels’ performance can be guaranteed for 25 - 30 years, but it’s very possible that your panels will go on to produce electricity for longer than that.
 The first 25 to 30 years after your solar installation is considered the system’s “useful life”, but panels can still produce electricity for decades longer.
-In fact, the world’s first modern solar panel is still producing electricity at the ripe age of 60!

 Because of solar panel degradation, most panels’ production warranties change as they age.
 Manufacturers typically guarantee 90% of the panels’ production until the first ten years.
 After ten years, that percentage drops back to 80% for the remaining 15 - 20 years.